 ROUTE: I used ABetterRoutePlanner to plan my route and Supercharging stops along the way.
 Briefly: from my home I drove down Rt.
 5, over the Tehachapi pass, and along Rt.
 40 out to Albuquerque, with stops at the Grand Canyon and Meteor Crater along the way.
-After completing work I took a left in Albuquerque, like you’re supposed to, and drove north towards the Four Corners region and in to Monument Valley.
+After completing work I made a left in Albuquerque, like you should, and drove north towards the Four Corners region and in to Monument Valley.
 After that I drove through Page AZ, the Tehachapi Pass and up Rt.
 99 to get back home.
-Our 2018 Long Range RWD Model 3 was 18 months old and had 24,600 miles on the odometer at the start of the trip.
+Our 2018 Model 3 (Long Range RWD) was 18 months old and had 24,600 miles on the odometer at the start of the trip.

 A big chunk of my driving was within the Colorado Plateau, which is the basin for the Colorado River and a unique geological region.
-The transcendent landscape and features of this region that we know today were produced by a combination of geological forces, sediment deposition, and erosion over hundreds of millions of years.
+The spectacular landscape of this region was produced by a combination of geological forces, sediment deposition, and erosion over hundreds of millions of years.
 Landmarks such as the Grand Canyon, Zion, Bryce Canyon, Arches National Park, Natural Bridges, Monument Valley, Antelope Canyon, and much more are located throughout this region.

 Total driving time was 47 hours, and total Supercharging time was 7h:10m.
 The average distance between Superchargers was 150 miles, and average driving time between Superchargers was 2 hour 35 minutes.
 The average charging time at a Supercharger was 23 minutes (range 13 to 40 minutes).
+Note: I used charging time as meal breaks and if I wasn’t hungry I used the time to stretch my legs or check out the area.
 2700 miles of the trip were driven over 6 days on the road, so I averaged ~450 miles a day.